 During his energy healing session, very specific intuitive information came through.
 I knew he grew up in a house where there were clearly defined gender roles and ideas about what it meant "to be a man."
 I also got the impression that sports, particularly football, were emphasized as being important.

 After the session, I told the client about the intuitive information I received.
 He validated the information by telling me he is one of three brothers and that his mom owned a dance studio and that his father was concerned their sexual preferences would be shaped by being in the studio too much.
 Instead of taking dance classes, his dad wanted them to play sports, specifically football.

-I told him I thought his anxiety was due to inherent beliefs he had that came from his father and that he wasn't in balance because he was repressing his natural divine feminine qualities.
+I told him I thought his anxiety was due to inherent, limiting beliefs he had that came from his father and that he wasn't in balance because he was repressing his natural divine feminine qualities.
 Not embracing his full nature was the cause of a lot of his anxiety.

 I encourage you to start to examine if you are in balance.
 Do you default to one way of being more than the other?
 Personally, I naturally default to the Divine Masculine.

 There are times in life when it is necessary and advantageous to utilize either energy.
 But consistently and unintentionally defaulting to one way of being will cause discord and issues (both emotional and physical).

 I think that the social paradigm of our society operating under a very masculine energy has caused issues for women, resulting in stress and anxiety.
 We’re not letting our feminine side surface when it needs to, particularly at work, which is many of us spend the majority of the time.

 If we want to be healthy (both physically and emotionally), we have to be in balance, and utilize the different energies to our advantage, calling on them when we need them.
 We must embrace both the masculine and feminine sides of ourselves.